Sea (SE)

 Sea Net Cash Position

-Sea is a well-capitalized company with $8.43 billion of cash and $4.15 billion of debt on its balance sheet.
-This $4.28 billion net cash position is 5.1% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Sea is a profitable, well-capitalized company with $9.90 billion of cash and $4.24 billion of debt on its balance sheet.
+This $5.66 billion net cash position is 6.7% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 14. Is Now The Time To Buy Sea?

-There are multiple reasons why we think Sea is an amazing business.
-For starters, its revenue growth was solid over the last three years and is expected to accelerate over the next 12 months.
+There is a lot to like about Sea.
+For starters, its revenue growth was impressive over the last three years.
 And while its gross margins make it more difficult to reach positive operating profits compared to other consumer internet businesses, its rising cash profitability gives it more optionality.
-Additionally, Sea’s expanding EBITDA margin shows the business has become more efficient.
+On top of that, Sea’s expanding EBITDA margin shows the business has become more efficient.